gundeep77/python_mini_projects/README.md

 # python_mini_projects
-A repository for amazing mini projects on python.
+A repository for amazing mini projects in python.